willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 There aren't enough people working on Input to make this work go by quickly.
-The implement -> review/test -> fix issues process takes more time than if we had 2 full time developers.
+The implement -> review/test -> fix issues process takes more time than if we had 2 full-time developers.
 Projects like this without a critical mass of people working on them are hard to get through.

 If you see problems in this post, please let me know.